-FINANCIAL HONESTY – OUR COMMITMENT TO OUR OWNERS AND OTHER STAKEHOLDERS
+FINANCIAL HONESTY – OUR COMMITMENT TO OUR OWNERS AND OUR COMMUNITIES

 We always act in the best interests of FOX and its stockholders.
 To do this, we must, among other things, scrupulously avoid conflicts of interest.

 A conflict of interest arises when personal interests or activities interfere with our ability to make sound, objective business decisions on behalf of FOX.
 This includes the interests of family and household members and organizations that we or our family and household members have a significant relationship with.
 Conflicts—and even the appearance of a conflict—may raise questions about whether we are acting in the best interests of our company.

 If you think that a conflict may exist, you must disclose it promptly.
 That way, FOX can consider what steps should be taken to avoid or manage the potential conflict.